f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

    |image2_3|

 #.
 Review the JSON response.
 In this task we have requested a list of installed
    iApps from the BIG-IP.
-Note that there are currently some default iApps installed which come pre-installed on the BIG-IP.
+Note, there are currently some default iApps installed which come pre-installed on the BIG-IP.

    |image2_4|